 If blog traffic that you get from email marketing converts well.
-It just does better when you have targeted email marketing lists.
+It just does perform better when you have targeted email marketing lists.

 …Remember that it is also known as permission marketing.
 It’s like someone who said: I agree, send me emails as you scheduled.